PurpleGuitar/python-kickstart-project/readme.md

 Use `make` to do basic operations:

 - `make run` to run with debug logs sent to stderr.
-- `make lint` to run mypy and pylint on source and tests.
+- `make lint` to run mypy and ruff on source and tests.
 - `make test` to discover and run tests with coverage.
 - `make dist` to build an executable in the `dist/` directory.
 - `make format` to reformat Python source files and readme.md.